git-town/git-town/documentation/development/testing.md

 - set a breakpoint in your test code
 - run the `debug a test` configuration in the debugger

-## Mocking
+## Preventing pushes to GitHub

 Certain tests require the Git remote to be set to a real value on GitHub or Bitbucket.
-This causes `git push` operations in this test to also go to GitHub, which is undesirable.
-To prevent this problem, Git Town mocks the Git remote if a Git configuration value `git-town.testing.remote-url` exists with the respective value.
+This causes `git push` operations in this test to also go to GitHub.
+To prevent this, Git Town mocks the Git remote if a Git configuration value `git-town.testing.remote-url` exists with the respective value.
 This also requires an environment variable `GIT_TOWN_ENV` set to `test`.

 ## Architecture